What the cup??

 Cupping involves placing small plastic or glass jars on the skin and creating a vacuum by suctioning out the air.
 The underlying tissue is raised, or sucked, partway into the cup.
 Depending on the goals of the treatment, anywhere from just 1 or up to 20 cups may be used on the body at one time for a few minutes up to 20 minutes.

 One way to think about cupping is that it is the inverse of massage.
 Rather than applying downward pressure into the muscles, the suction uses pressure to pull the skin, tissue and muscle upward, creating a decompression effect which I believe is part of why I have found this to be so effective.

 The suction and negative pressure provided by cupping can loosen muscles, encourage blood flow, and sedate the nervous system.
 While studies on cupping therapy have been inconclusive in determining its effectiveness, I have found cupping in my practice to have significant, lasting effects, in some cases years of pain eliminated after one cupping session.
-I have used it successfully in addressing back and neck pains, stiff muscles, migraines, arm pain and for temporary relief of chest congestion due to cough.
+I have used it successfully in addressing nerve compression in arms and wrists, back and neck pains, stiff muscles, migraines, and for temporary relief of chest congestion due to cough.

 What it feels like

 You will usually feel a tight sensation in the area of the cup.
 Often, the sensation is relaxing and soothing.
 Depending on the comfort and the therapists assessment of the problem, the cups may be moved around or left in place.
 On a limb, they may be left on as an 'anchor' for a muscle stretch, especially to assist athletes in reaching an optimal stretch.
 They may remain on your body briefly or for longer amounts of time.